leo-mutuku/leo-mutuku/README.md

 <h3 style"font-family: Courier, monospace;"> Volunteer</h3>

 🥂 Code The Dream
-- Dedicated to levelling the paying ground for induviduals from diverse and underpresented backgrounds.
+- Dedicated to levelling the playing ground for induviduals from diverse and underpresented backgrounds.

 <h3> Talk to</h3>
 📧 le.mutuku@gmail.com